Soft Wash vs Pressure Wash: What’s the Difference?

 This is why investing in a professional cleaner is worth every penny.

-When Should You Pressure/Soft Wash?
+When Should You Soft Wash vs Pressure Wash?

 The type of washing is going to depend on how your home is built, the materials used, and its surroundings.
 Typically, you'll be getting one or the other done to your home, that is, unless you're getting your entire home done top to bottom.
 In that case, you're going to want a soft wash for the roof, windows, and sidings.